Build vs Buy: Should You Build Your Own Payment Infrastructure?

 At first glance, building your own payments stack seems to promise total control.
 Control over user experience, data flows, routing logic and interchange fees.
 But what often looks like a direct path to optimisation can quickly spiral into a costly and resource-heavy exercise.

-In this blog, we take a look at the trade-offs, risks and strategic considerations behind building versus buying a modern payment infrastructure.
+This blog post will take a deep dive into the trade-offs, risks, and strategic considerations behind building versus buying a modern payment infrastructure, helping you make a data-driven decision.

 The Appeal of Building In-House